By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Transitioning from high school to college can sometimes be scary and overwhelming for some students.
 From my two weeks of experience here at UCF, I have noticed the mass differences from high school to college.
 High school is a place where students go to 7 or 8 hours a day and 5 days a week.
 It is a place where attendance is mandatory and required.
 There are strict consequences for being late in class: from a verbal warning, phone calls, parent-teacher conferences, to suspension.
 Your teachers and your family monitor how you spend your time in class and at home.
 On the other hand, in college, there is a definite difference in everything.
 There are different ways of teaching and learning and different expectations and responsibilities.

 College offers a variety of classes for students to explore.
 There is more selection of classes and programs that will help you pick the right career.
-UCF is an institution that caters more than 60,000 students with over 600 clubs and organizations that is available for any students to be a part of.
-The most exciting thing I have experienced here at UCF is meeting a diverse group of people with different cultural background, culture, beliefs, and customs.
+UCF is an institution that caters to more than 60,000 students with over 600 clubs and organizations that are available for any student to be a part of.
+The most exciting thing I have experienced here at UCF is meeting a diverse group of people with different cultural backgrounds, cultures, beliefs, and customs.
 Making connections and building relationships with different people is beyond amazing because it allows you to not only enhance your communication skills but also increase your sense of belonging.
+This kind of environment fosters an appreciation for diversity and encourages a broader worldview, which is essential in today's globalized society (Johnson, 2021).
 I came to a deep realization that in a huge campus like UCF, networking is the best way for me to be introduced to new opportunities.

 Browse our vast selection of original essay samples, each expertly formatted and styled